Introduction

 Permanently removes a Media resource and all its Sources from your account.

-Deleted Media will no longer show in your List of Media.
-The GET /media/:id
+Deleted media will no longer show in the GET /media list.

 The ID of the Media resource you want to retrieve